 Now, you can keep the new compiler completely isolated from your Apple’s gcc compiler and, when you need to use it, just modify your path by writing in Terminal:

-If you want to avoid writing the above command each time you open a Terminal, save the above command in the file .bash_profile from your Home folder, e.g:
+If you want to avoid writing the above command each time you open a Terminal, save the above command in the file .zshrc from your Home folder, e.g:

-You should be able to invoke any of the newly compiled compilers C, C++, Fortran …, invoking g++ is as simple as writing in your Terminal:
+You should be able to invoke any of the newly built compilers C, C++, Fortran …, invoking g++ is as simple as writing in your Terminal: